RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/_index.md

 - Adding more memory to a node
 - Applying security patches

 Redis will notify users by email when maintenance starts and ends.
-If Redis needs an action from a user to start maintenance, Redis will notify users with a reasonable amount of time before planned maintenance.

-For major upgrades or upgrades that might include breaking changes, users will receive an advance notification with sufficient time to prepare before the upgrade.

-If you want to receive notifications by email, make sure **Operational emails** are activated in your user settings in [Access Management]({{<relref "/rc/security/access-control/access-management">}}).
+For more details, see [Notifications](#notifications).

+During maintenance, your application may disconnect from our service for a few seconds.
+Most Redis clients are set to refresh their DNS address when they reconnect to the database, and you will not be required to perform any further action.
+If you encounter connectivity problems for more than a minute during maintenance, please refresh your DNS entries.

 ### Urgent maintenance